Roasted Asparagus with Preserved Lemon Yogurt Sauce and Poached Eggs

 1. Quarter the lemons from the top to within about 1/4 inch of the bottom, place about a tablespoon of salt in the interior, then squeeze to reshape the fruit.
 Save the excess salt that falls out as you close the lemon you can to add to the jar as you are packing in the lemons in as needed

 2. Cover the bottom of the Mason jar with salt 1/4 ¼-1/2 inch of salt.
 Pack in the lemons and push them down, adding more salt, and the spices between layers.
 Press the lemons down to release their juices and to make room for the remaining lemons.
-(If the juice released lemons does not cover them, by the next day add freshly squeezed lemon juice.)
+(If the juice released from the lemons does not cover them, by the next day add freshly squeezed lemon juice.)
 Leave about 3/4 inch headspace before sealing the jar.

 3. Let the lemons cure on the counter, shaking the jar each day to distribute the salt and juice.
 Do this for 30 days.
 The rind should be velvety soft when they are cured.